The ILM Level 5 Certificate in Leadership and Management

 - help you improve your organisation’s performance

-The course is broken down into three distinct units described below and will begin on Monday 14 January at a cost of £1495.
+The course is broken down into three distinct units described below and costs £1495.

 - Becoming an Effective Leader

 Our first unit, Becoming an Effective Leader, will concentrate on supporting you to develop and enhance your ability to lead, motivate and inspire.

 You will explore the role of the middle manager, leadership theory, key managerial skills including motivation and delegation, and the importance of emotional intelligence.